 Beginner readers need a great deal of practice.
 Where possible, sending home decodable books is an important opportunity for reading practice.
 It is difficult for the teacher or teaching assistant to hear every child read every day or even every week.
-So, an adult reading at home with the child has a very significant role to play in embedding the phonic knowledge and practising the phonic skills as he/she learns to read.
+So, an adult reading at home with the child has a very significant role to play in embedding the phonics knowledge and practising the phonics skills as he/she learns to read.

 Decodable books should lag behind phonics teaching